arawkins/atom-monkey/README.md

 ![Selecting target example](/images/target-selection.png?raw=true "choosing a target")

 Right click on any monkey2 file in your project tree.
 Choose Monkey from the context menu.
-You can "Set Default Target", which will designate the chosen file as the one to pass to the compiler by default.
-You can also choose "Build Selected", which will immediately compile the selected file.
+You can **Set Default Target**, which will designate the chosen file as the one to pass to the compiler by default.
+You can also choose **Build Selected**, which will immediately compile the selected file.

 ## Keyboard Shortcuts